AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

     b. *Ask websites not to track you*.
 This feature sends the [Global Privacy Control](https://globalprivacycontrol.org/) and [Do Not Track](https://en.wikipedia.org/wiki/Do_Not_Track) signals to the websites you visit, asking web apps to disable tracking of your activity

     c. *Remove X-Client-Data header*.
-This feature prevents Google Chrome from sending its version and modifications information to Google domains (including DoubleClick and Google Analytics)
+This feature prevents Google Chrome from sending information about its version and modifications to Google domains (including DoubleClick and Google Analytics)

- 3. **High**
+ 2. **High**

     a. *Block trackers*.
 This feature uses *AdGuard Tracking Protection filter* to protect you from online counters and web analytics tools